kovacevicdejan/VISProject/README.md

 # VISProject
-A project about Bernouli and binomial distribution, done in Jupiter Notebook as a school asignment with:<br/>
+A project about Bernouli and binomial distribution, done in Jupiter Notebook as a school assignment with:<br/>
   -Mihailo Tomasevic<br/>
   -Dejan Draskovic<br/>
   -Ilija Markovic<br/>